j842/travislint/README.md

 # travislint
-Simple dService to check travis yml files.
+Simple dService to check travis yml files as per the [Travis CI docs](https://docs.travis-ci.com/user/travis-lint).
+This will help avoid common mistakes before you commit.

 ## Usage